e-Learning-by-SSE/nm-self-learning/docs/arch/0011-Frontend-Decision.md

 ## Context

-As part of building the Study Time Heatmap for the Student Dashboard, we need a frontend library capable of visualizing time-based activity data.
-The visualization should be intuitive, support different views (day, week, month, year), and integrate well with our UI/UX design guidelines.
+As part of the Study Time Heatmap feature for the Student Dashboard, we need a frontend visualization library capable of displaying time-based activity data in various views (day, week, month, year).

-Several libraries and approaches were considered:
+The visualization should integrate seamlessly into our UI, offer flexible customization, and ensure long-term maintainability.

+In the initial implementation, we selected Chart.js combined with the Chart.HeatMap plugin because it aligned well with our existing charting setup and provided basic heatmap functionality.

+However, during development, it became evident that the Chart.HeatMap plugin is not compatible with the latest Chart.js version (v4+).
+The plugin is no longer actively maintained and depends on outdated Chart.js APIs.
+As a result, integration led to runtime errors and rendering inconsistencies that could not be resolved without downgrading Chart.js, which was not an acceptable trade-off.

+Therefore, a reassessment of available libraries was necessary.

-1. **Chart.js (with Chart.HeatMap plugin)** - General charting library with a plugin for heatmaps.
+1. **Chart.js (with Chart.HeatMap plugin)** - General charting library with a plugin for heatmaps (Discontinued).
+2. **Chart.js + chartjs-chart-matrix** - Official Chart.js extension for rendering matrix-style visualizations.
-2. **React Calendar Heatmap** - React-specific library for GitHub-style activity views.
+3. **React Calendar Heatmap** - React-specific library for GitHub-style activity views.
-3. **Cal-Heatmap** - A flexible, feature-rich JavaScript library for calendar heatmaps.
+4. **Cal-Heatmap** - A flexible, feature-rich JavaScript library for calendar heatmaps.
-4. **D3.js** Highly flexible but requires significant custom development effort.
+5. **D3.js** Highly flexible but requires significant custom development effort.

 ---

 ## Decision

-We will use Chart.js as the frontend visualization library, extended with the Chart.HeatMap plugin to enable heatmap rendering.
+We will continue using Chart.js as the base visualization library,

-This choice was made because Chart.js is not only suitable for the heatmap but can also serve as the standard charting library for other visualizations in the Student Dashboard and the Course Creator Dashboard.
-This avoids the need to integrate and maintain multiple visualization libraries.
+but replace the deprecated Chart.HeatMap plugin with the actively maintained chartjs-chart-matrix plugin.

+chartjs-chart-matrix is officially supported by the Chart.js maintainers and provides similar heatmap-like visualization capabilities.
+It allows us to render two-dimensional matrix data (e.g., time vs. day, hours vs. activity level) efficiently and integrates directly with Chart.js v4+ without compatibility issues.

+This decision ensures that the Heatmap feature remains fully aligned with our overall charting strategy while preserving compatibility, performance, and maintainability.

 ---

 Alternatives

-### 1. Chart.js + Chart.HeatMap (Chosen)
+### 1. Chart.js + Chart.HeatMap (Discontinued)

 * **Advantages:**

-  * Widely adopted, large community, good documentation.
-  * Supports multiple chart types → consistent look and feel across dashboards.
-  * Heatmap plugin provides sufficient functionality with low configuration overhead.
-  * Active ecosystem and plugin system for future extensibility.
+  * Originally provided simple heatmap visualization.
+  * Integrated well with Chart.js v3.
 * **Disadvantages:**

-  * Heatmap support is external (via plugin), not core Chart.js.
-  * Less specialized for calendar-style layouts compared to Cal-Heatmap.
+  * Not compatible with Chart.js v4 and newer.
+  * No longer actively maintained.
+  * Causes runtime errors with modern Chart.js builds.

+### 2. Chart.js + chartjs-chart-matrix (Chosen)

+* **Advantages:**

+  * Actively maintained and compatible with Chart.js v4+.
+  * Officially recognized by the Chart.js team.
+  * Flexible enough to create custom heatmap-style grids.
+  * Uses native Chart.js APIs, consistent configuration and theming.
+  * Easier long-term maintenance and predictable updates.
+* **Disadvantages:**

+  * Requires manual implementation of axis labels and tooltips.
+  * Does not provide a built-in “calendar heatmap” layout (requires logic for daily, weekly, and monthly aggregation).

-### 2. React Calendar Heatmap
+### 3. React Calendar Heatmap

 * **Advantages:**